robertdesonierjr/Getting-and-Cleaning-Data-Course-Project/codeBook.md

 (4) Appropriately label the data set with descriptive variable names.
 (5) From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity     and each subject.

 Each step in the sequence is described in more detail below.

 (1) Merge the training and the test sets (trainData, testData) using the rbind function to create one data set, mergedData.
+The dataframe is 10299 by 561.